Why WP Engine Improves Profitability for Web Designers

 Now bots are no longer included in the visit count, it feels more comfortable explaining that clients will have to pay extra for excess visits.
 We can offer hosting for a reasonable price for low-traffic sites.
 Our list of what’s included in the basic hosting cost includes the number of visits per month.

-If a client goes over this as a one-off then we send a one-off invoice for the extra visits, with a bit of markup added on to cover our time etc. If a client regularly has more visits then this is an opportunity to negotiate a higher monthly cost – which is more than reasonable given that they have a successful, high volume website.
+If a client goes over this as a one-off then we send a one-off invoice for the extra visits.
+We add a bit of markup added on to cover our time etc. If a client regularly has more visits then this is an opportunity to negotiate a higher monthly cost.
+This is is more than reasonable given that they have a successful, high volume website.

 To make this easy to administer, we have set up a monthly reminder to check for excess visits.
-When it’s time to check, we simply log into the ‘Dashboard’ page in our WP Engine account and click on the ‘Monthly Reports’ links in the ‘Plan Usage’ section.
+When it’s time to check, we simply log into the ‘Dashboard’ page in our WP Engine account.
+Next, we click on the ‘Monthly Reports’ links in the ‘Plan Usage’ section.
 These reports list the number of visits for each of our sites, with the most visited sites at the top.
-It only takes a few seconds to look at the first few entries on the list and see which sites went over the monthly limit.
+It only takes a few seconds to look at the first few entries on the list.
+You can easily see which sites went over the monthly limit.

 Make more money as a WP Engine affiliate

 If you’re likely to recommend WP Engine to others then it’s definitely worth signing up for their affiliate scheme.
-It’s one of the most generous in the industry, paying $200 or 100% of the first month’s payment (whichever is higher) for each referral who successfully signs up to WP Engine.
+It’s one of the most generous in the industry.
+The commission is $200 or 100% of the first month’s payment (whichever is higher) for each referral who successfully signs up to WP Engine.
 That’s a lot more commission than other hosting companies I’ve seen.

 WP Engine also offer a sub-affiliate scheme.
 This means that if you refer another affiliate to WP Engine then you’ll get $50 commission for each of their referrals too!